GalvanizeDataScience/self-study-resources/DSI_study_resources.md

 # Python Resources

-Python is an extremely popular and extremely powerful programming language with tools to work in nearly every application area.
+Python is an extremely popular and powerful programming language with tools to work in nearly every application area.
 In particular, Python (and specifically the [`anaconda`](https://www.continuum.io/anaconda-overview) environment that supports it) is the industry standard for machine learning.
 As such, comfort with python is a must for any aspiring data scientist.

 In the Galvanize Data Science Immersive we teach data science which students build on top of their python expertise---we only briefly review python topics.
 We therefore require that students pass a python coding interview.